scapcommunity/authoring/requirements/joval-continuous-monitoring.md

 - could manage OVAL element version numbers
 - would deduplicate OVAL elements automatically
 - could schema and schematron validate the definitions and provide results in programmatically-consumable format
-- would make it easy to leverage external OVAL elements (e.g. inventory defintions or commonly used elements from 3rd-party respositories)
+- would make it easy to leverage external OVAL elements (e.g. inventory definitions or commonly used elements from 3rd-party repositories)

 ### Compliance Content Authoring (internal and external)